Garnar Lane Display Boxes

 Eddy Carroll

-These traditional soft sculptures are composed of symbols from traditional wedding and love rituals from around the world.
+These traditional soft sculptures were composed of symbols from traditional wedding and love rituals from around the world.

-Drawing inspiration from materials commonly found in Dandenong’s cultural precinct Little India, items such as veils, rings and wedding dress trains are transformed into abstract shapes made from hand-sequined and handmade embroidered fabric.
+Drawing inspiration from materials commonly found in Dandenong’s cultural precinct Little India, items such as veils, rings, and wedding dress trains were transformed into abstract shapes made from hand-sequined and handmade embroidered fabric.

 Nocturnal Pilgrimage Kathy Holowko